Actor Powers Boothe dies at age 68

-LOS ANGELES — Actor Powers Boothe, known for his roles in “Sin City,” “Agents of S.H.I.E.L.D,” and “Deadwood,” has died at 68, his publicist, Karen Samfilippo, said.
+LOS ANGELES — Actor Powers Boothe, known for his roles in “Sin City,” “Agents of S.H.I.E.L.D” and “Deadwood,” has died at 68, his publicist, Karen Samfilippo, said.

-The Emmy-winning actor passed away Sunday of natural causes in his sleep at his Los Angeles home.
+The Emmy-winning actor died way Sunday of natural causes in his sleep at his Los Angeles home.

 A private service will be held in his home state of Texas, Samfilippo said.